Psalms For Life

 recounting what he’s done with joyful shouts!

-23 Some people set sail in seafaring ships
+23 Some set sail in seafaring ships

 plying their trade on the high seas.